Hey, Lady!

 Illinois, USA

-One dry sunny day, the crowd coming out of the train station was sparse — perhaps it was a holiday.
-As I crossed the bridge there were only two people ahead of me, a woman and a man.
-They were not together.
+One sunny day, the crowd coming out of the train station was sparse; perhaps it was a holiday.
+As I crossed the bridge, there were only two people ahead of me, a woman and a man.
 The woman was dressed professionally, on her way to work.
+The man was dressed in old dirty clothes.
+He carried a large piece of cardboard, like an unfolded, flattened box, stretched out in front of him.
+I wondered what it was and why he carried it that way.

+With so few people crossing the bridge, I also wondered why he was walking so close to the woman.
+Maybe he didn’t notice there was more space for walking today.
 Maybe he was trying to pass her and couldn’t because of his cardboard.
 Used to crowds, the woman probably didn’t think much of it.
-He would walk up close to her, then fall back just a bit, then walk up close again.
+He would walk up close to her, fall back just a bit, then walk up close again.

-Suddenly from across the street a man in a business suit yelled out “Hey Lady!
+Suddenly, from across the street a man in a business suit yelled out, “Hey, lady!
 That guy just stole your wallet!”

-And — on the outside — everyone continued on their way as if nothing had happened.
-On the inside, I bet I’m not the only person permanently impacted by the speed and kindness of those two strangers in the city.
-I saw them help someone, ignoring any personal risk.
+On the outside, everyone continued on their way as if nothing had happened.
+On the inside, I bet I wasn’t the only person permanently impacted by the speed and kindness of those two strangers in the city.
+I saw them ignore personal risk to help someone.
+I was just a young observer in training for a life of being of whatever use I can be to others.
+For their inspiring example, I’m still grateful to them both.

 Originally published as HeroicStories #816 on Nov 18, 2010

-1 thought on “Hey Lady!”
+1 thought on “Hey, Lady!”

 1. I too saw a person come to the aid of a friend whose wallet was lifted in Chicago.
 It was my first time there and I have always thought of it as a great human city since then.